PinionTech/pinion-adverts-gmod/README.md

 Overview:
 The Pinion LUA script will help you support your community by using their eyes as virtual donations to help offset server costs.
-We will purchase impressions on a CPM basis (per 1000) at a rate of $2.20 USD for impressions that complete.
+We will purchase impressions on a CPM basis (per 1000) at a rate of $3.00 / $2.20 USD depending on region for impressions that complete.

 For more information visit http://www.pinion.gg